(excluding travel cost)

 improvement and risk management systems in healthcare.
 Students learn to apply process and quality management principles to improve healthcare services internally.

 Module 4 Baltimore - The Johns Hopkins module focuses on the introduction to innovation management, analysing real examples of the market entry of innovative healthcare products and services, and the basics of project management.
-Students will have the opportunity to work on a live case study dealing with a real innovation project, learn its management problems and develop solutions in collaboration with an experienced practitioners.
+Students will have the opportunity to work on a live case study dealing with a real innovation project, learn its management problems and develop solutions in collaboration with an experienced practitioner.
 In addition, the current status and trends of the US healthcare system will be discussed.

 Module 7 London - Addresses the flow of tangible goods within an organisation, taking into account the specifics in a healthcare environment.
 Participants